gusttavocdn/computer_science_with_typescript/src/02_recursive/shortest-path/challenge-en.md

+# Instructions

 Write a function called shortestPath that returns the length of the shortest path to exit a given maze in the form of a binary matrix.

 The coordinates of the entry (begin) and exit (end) as well as the maze (matrix) will be given as arguments.